 These issues tended to occur more with guys whose continual playing created a disconnected atmosphere for others inside the community hang out areas.

 As an eco-feminist community, we respect feminine input and feedback.
 And women have consistently been against sports, video games and endless TV watching!

 Hedonisia Hawaii is a Community of Individuals.
 With that in mind, we try to balance the rights of smokers and non-smokers.
 There is a Smoking Temple near the common area.

 We ask that smokers be respectful of non-smokers and to refrain in other areas of the property with the exception of the Smoking Temple due to fire hazards and the littering of cigarette butts in nature.

 While the Community Directors are not smokers, we recognize that the second hand smoke from an SUV is much more deadly than second hand smoke from a smoker!
 The fact that only smokers receive social opprobrium suggests strongly there is a double standard and we ask everyone to respect the personal choices of all individuals in the community.

-In any event, Hawaii has strict quarantine laws which makes coming here with pets a bit more challenging than traveling around the mainland.
+Finally, Hawaii has strict quarantine laws which make coming here with pets a bit more challenging than traveling around the mainland.

 Many hostels and communities do not allow overnight guests.
 We do but with the following guidelines: